sherryazhang/arrival/README.md

 It looks like, in the past couple months, users visited the [lilac](https://thelilac.app/) platform and ordered food delivery the most around 8pm.

 ### the recommendation
 The push notification is currently set to run at 2pm.
 The bar chart above shows signs of users not acting on it.
-I would recommend to run push notifications at 8pm instead and compare the percent difference in order count after a month or so.
+I would recommend to run them at 8pm instead and compare the percent difference in order count after a month or so.

 ### the deepdive